 Tormach PCNC 440 v/s PM-728VT Converted CNC

-However, you miss out on the excellent customer support, the much higher RPM which you need if you do detailed parts, and future upgrades (in case you want) such as auto tool changers and power drawbars available for Tormach if you choose this converted mill.
+However, you miss out on the excellent customer support, the much higher RPM which you need if you do detailed parts, and future upgrades (in case you want) such as auto tool changers and power drawbars available for Tormach if you choose the converted mill.

-Also the Tormach has a much better resale value if you ever decide to buy a better mill.
+Also, the Tormach has a much better resale value if you ever decide to buy a better mill.
 The converted CNC, not so much.

 If you are someone who can find your way around things, then this converted mill will be a good choice, if you are a beginner, then probably not as you won't get much hand-holding.

 Buyers Guide: Things to Consider When Choosing a Benchtop CNC Mill

 You need to choose a table that's large enough to place your intended stock on it.

 However, the X and Y travel distance is the most important factor that determines how big a piece you can mill on the CNC.